-445 3.1.26 The operator of medical radiological equipment, who experiences any fault or error of equipment 446 or system, or unusual operating behaviour must: 447 (a) immediately cease using the equipment or apparatus until the fault, error or unusual operating behaviour is rectified 448 449 (b) record the details of the fault, error or unusual operating behaviour 450 (c) where the fault could compromise patient safety, diagnosis or treatment, report it to: 451 (i) the Responsible Person 452 (ii) the radiological medical practitioner.
-3.1.27 The operator must report any unintended or accidental exposure to: 453 (a) the Responsible Person in accordance with the procedures set out in the Radiation 454 455 Management Plan (b) the radiological medical practitioner.
-456 Radiation Protection for medical exposure 3.2 457 458 Justification of medical exposure 459 3.2.1 The Responsible Person must have processes in place to ensure that medical exposures are justified by weighing the diagnostic or therapeutic benefits4 that they are expected to yield against the 460 461 radiation detriment that they might cause, with account taken of the benefits and the risks of available alternative techniques that involve less or no radiation exposure.
-462 3.2.2 The Responsible Person must have processes in place to ensure that no radiological procedure is 463 464 carried out unless it has been justified, either: (a) generically or on an individual basis by the radiological medical practitioner, depending on the 465 nature of the procedure and the patient, or 466 (b) generically by an acknowledged professional college or authority.
-467
+- 3.1.24 The operator of equipment that delivers radiotherapy, other than via administered radiopharmaceuticals, must: - a. ensure that no-one other than the patient receiving the treatment is in the room during the exposure unless the circumstances are specified in the Radiation Management Plan - b. ensure that visual surveillance of the treatment room is maintained during the exposure - c. immediately terminate the exposure if any person other than the patient might be accidentally exposed. - 3.1.25 The operator of medical radiological equipment must ensure that no safety interlock devices are bypassed at any time during routine clinical use of the equipment. - 3.1.26 The operator of medical radiological equipment, who experiences any fault or error of equipment or system, or unusual operating behaviour must: - a. immediately cease using the equipment or apparatus until the fault, error or unusual operating behaviour is rectified - b. record the details of the fault, error or unusual operating behaviour - c. where the fault could compromise patient safety, diagnosis or treatment, report it to: - i. the Responsible Person - ii. the radiological medical practitioner. - 3.1.27 The operator must report any unintended or accidental exposure to: - a. the Responsible Person in accordance with the procedures set out in the Radiation Management Plan - b. the radiological medical practitioner.

+3.2 Radiation protection for medical exposure

+Justification of medical exposure

+- 3.2.1 The Responsible Person must have processes in place to ensure that medical exposures are justified by weighing the diagnostic or therapeutic benefits6 that they are expected to yield against the radiation detriment that they might cause, with account taken of the benefits and the risks of available alternative techniques that involve less or no radiation exposure. - 3.2.2 The Responsible Person must have processes in place to ensure that no radiological procedure is carried out unless it has been justified: - a. on an individual basis by the radiological medical practitioner, or - b. generically, via a written protocol authorised by a radiological medical practitioner for the procedure, or - c. generically by an acknowledged professional college or authority.